ACCA By-laws

 (a) The Nominations and Elections Committee shall canvas the voting members of ACCA for nominations for elective offices of ACCA.

-(b) Professional, Retired and Student Members shall be eligible for nomination to any office.
+(b) Unified members shall be eligible for nomination to any office.

-(d) The Nominations and Elections Committee shall select nominations to appear on the slate on the basis of qualifications for office, number of nominating votes received from the ACCA membership and consideration of geographical location, cultural diversity, and the consent of the nominee.
+(d) The Nominations and Elections Committee shall select nominations to appear on the slate on the basis of qualifications for office, number of nominating votes received from the ACCA membership and consideration of geographical location, cultural diversity, and the consent of the nominee, as outlined in the Policy and Procedures Manual of the Executive Council

 Section 2.
 Voting.
 The candidate receiving the largest number of votes for each office shall be elected to that office.